kragen/derctuo/markdown/logsl.md

     - two
     - three

-That's a list or array containing three byte strings.
+That’s a list or array containing three byte strings.

     x 37
     y 38

-That's the dictionary represented in JSON as {"x": 37, "y": 38}.
+That’s the dictionary represented in JSON as {"x": 37, "y": 38}.
 The ordering of the keys is mandatorily ASCIIbetical.

     [Point]